Start Milepost: 2184.6 Time: 07:21

 Map: Click on map pin

-The nighttime temperature was warmer than either Jack or I expected, consequently we both stripped to our base layers and then were able to get a good night’s sleep.
+The nighttime temperature was warmer than either Jack or I expected so we both had to strip to our base layers in order to get a good night’s sleep.
 Scamper slept just fine in her heavy winter sleeping bag.
 At BMNT all three of us woke and began efforts to break camp.
-With sleeping gear stowed and day packs retrieved from the Edge, each of us ate our breakfast items of choice.
-Mine was a pair of breakfast Squares and a Cliff protein bar.
+With sleeping gear stowed and day packs retrieved from the Ford Edge, each of us ate our breakfast of choice.
+Mine was a pair of breakfast Quaker Squares and a Cliff protein bar.

 Shortly after seven o’clock we asked a hiker in an adjacent lean-to to take our family photo.
-With it taken, we were ready for the day’s hike.
-As we left our campsite, a group of nearby hikers, to include Baggins, Imagine, Hyde and Lazy Boy, were all in the final stages of hike preparation.
-We walked past their campsite to a kiosk where we entered our names, departure time and hiking trails.
+With it taken, we were ready for our hikes.
+As we left the campsite, a group of nearby hikers, to include Baggins, Imagine, Hyde and Lazy Boy, were in the final stages of hike preparation.
+We walked a hundred yards past them to a kiosk where we entered our names, departure time and hiking trails.
 With registration complete we started up Hunt Trail.
 In a matter of minutes Jack and I had left Scamper well behind so we waited for her only to be told to “Hike your own hike”.
 So we did.

 Jack occasionally took a look over his shoulder and expressed amazement and delight at the marvelous views.
 Above us we occasionally caught glimpses of hikers on the Trail and frequently heard Baggins let out an exclamation as she passed challenging rock formation after rock formation.
 Regretfully the picturesque views above and below ceased as did the sight of other hikers – clouds had moved in and visibility was reduced to less than 100 yards.

 Climbing in the clouds was a new experience for Jack.
 And so was the wind!
 At times our clothing was making enough noise flapping in the wind that we had a hard time hearing each other’s voice.
-The elements of wind (at times we were fighting for our balance), clouds and rock only added to the thrill of my final climb.
+The wind (which at times left me fighting for balance), clouds, rocks and Jack’s company made my final climb unique.
 Great stuff!

-At about 4500 feet of elevation the terrain leveled off somewhat and the trail became bordered by string to keep hikers from damaging plants.
+At about 4500 feet of elevation the terrain leveled off somewhat and the trail became bordered by string to keep hikers from damaging plant-life.
 After a mile of that type surface the slope once more increased and the exact selection of the trail upwards was left to each hiker.
-And then the climb was over.
-There stood the A-frame with elevation data (5,267″) that every thru, section or day hiker wants to be photographed beside – Baxter Peak.
+And then, with little notice due to visibility limits, the climb was over.
+There before me was the sign affixed to an A-frame beside which every thru, section or day hiker wants to be photographed – Baxter Peak – elevation 5,267′.

-Jack and I held to the tradition while smiling and holding containers of a tasty, amber liquid (Bourbon).
-I also stood alone beside the sign with my favorite drink (Gatorade) in a favorite container (Propel bottle).
+I immediately sat down and waited for Jack who was behind me – well hidden by the clouds.
+When he was barely visible, I began to video his final few yards and caught his expression as he too glimpsed the sign.
+Together we walked up to the sign – smiling broadly.
+Jack and I held to the tradition while holding containers of a tasty, amber liquid that authorities had cautioned us not to carry (Bourbon for those wondering).
+I then stood alone beside the sign with my current favorite drink (Gatorade) in a favorite container (a Propel bottle).
 I’d completed my hike of 2,189.8 miles.
 Mercifully I had survived those miles without a major injury.